Sbai7/GridGen/README.md

 ## Coming Features in next releases
 These are the features to be integrated into the next releases.
 These are already operational, it will take just the time to clean-up the code, make some nice examples and yeah!

-- Build grid slices from two-dimensional scatter points by two-dimensional surface spline interpolation
+- Build grid slices from two-dimensional scatter points by two-dimensional surface spline interpolation.
 - Three-dimensional interpolation of scalar fields from 3D scatter data in space.
 - Transfer (i.e. projection) of scalar field between two differents meshes of the same domain.
+- Interpolation of scalar and vector fields in three-dimensional space by the natural neighbor interpolation method.
 - Extraction of local subdomain meshes from a regional mesh of a study area.
-- Control of coordinate line spacing by functions embedded in the partial differential operators of the generating system and by subsequent stretching transformation
+- Control of coordinate line spacing by functions embedded in the partial differential operators of the generating system and by subsequent stretching transformation.
-- Snappy nodes feature
+- Snappy nodes feature.
-- Grid output in formats compatible with other groundwater modelling codes (i.e. USGS's SUTRA, ...)
+- Grid output in formats compatible with other community groundwater modelling codes (i.e. USGS's SUTRA, ...).
-- Disappearing layers feature ('Couches biseautées' in French)
+- Disappearing layers feature ('Couches biseautées' in French).
-- Mesh cases feature
+- Mesh cases feature.
-- Output to native VTK mesh format
+- Output to native VTK mesh format.
+- Python wrapper around subroutines collection.

 ## Acknowledgments
 The initial F77 program (Geo_Grid) was developed by Prof. Abdelkader Larabi (now @ Ecole Mohammedia d'Ingénieurs, University M. V, Rabat, Morocco) during his Ph.D.
 Thesis between 1990 and 1994 at the laboratory of Hydrology, Free University, Brussels.
 It was improved by Dr. M. Adil Sbaï (now @ French Geological Survey) during his Ph.D. thesis days between 1995 and 1999 in the same department.
 Since then the program was continuously improved and extensively used in many groundwater modelling projects.